lifs-tools/empirical-lipid-ms-score/inst/app/www/gettingStarted.md

 ** TODO **

-More information and support for EPoS-ML is available at <a href="https://github.com/lifs-tools/empirical-lipid-ms-score" target="_blank">https://github.com/lifs-tools/empirical-lipid-ms-score</a>
+More information and support for EPoS-ML is available <a href="https://github.com/lifs-tools/empirical-lipid-ms-score" target="_blank" rel="noreferrer">here on GitHub</a>.

 ## EPoS-MoL Webapplication